DevTech-ADVISE/react-tag-list/README.md

 # react-tag-list

 Basic "tag list" to illustrate values that are selected.
 This is useful to show things like the state of a filter selector component.
+[Demo It](http://tehandyb.github.io/react-tag-list/)

 Properties
 ==========